Netcracker/KubeMarine/documentation/Installation.md

 ### Non-HA Deployment Schemes

-This deployment provides a single Kubemarine master.
+This deployment provides a single Kubemarine control-plane.

 #### All-in-one Scheme

-This scheme has one node assigned as master and worker roles; balancer role is optional.
+This scheme has one node assigned as control-plane and worker roles; balancer role is optional.
 This scheme is used for developing and demonstrating purposes only.
 An example of this scheme is available in the [All-in-one Inventory Example](../examples/cluster.yaml/allinone-cluster.yaml).

 The following image illustrates the All-in-one scheme.